 The fact that you are reading this blog says that you are well aware of the recent and highly controversial court proceedings between Judge Brett Kavanaugh and Dr. Christine Blasey Ford.

-Dr. Ford publicly disclosed her allegations against Kavanaugh of sexual harassment which she claims occurred in the 1980’s (there is much dispute and critisism about the exact date) when she was 15 years old.
-The incident occurred at a home in the Bethesda area the USA.
+Dr. Ford publicly disclosed her allegations against Kavanaugh of sexual harassment, which she claims occurred in the 1980s (there are much dispute and criticism about the exact date) when she was 15 years old.
+The incident happened at home in the Bethesda area of the USA.

-I am going to be deliberately vague about the details of this case because anyone can read the entire transcript of the proceedings at, Kavanaugh hearing, Transcript.
+I am going to be deliberately vague about the details of this case because anyone can read the entire TranscriptTranscript of the proceedings at Kavanaugh hearing, Transcript.

 If nothing else, Ford’s testimony on September 27th, 2018, to the Senate Judiciary Committee evoked a wide range of reactions.
 Reactions from anger, hate, doubt, support, retaliation and confirmation from other women who have experienced similar abuse in their lives.

-Even more significantly, Ford’s testimony was aired on all the major news channels from CNN, BBC, Fox News, Al Jazeera and I’m sure numerous other national stations.
-The point being that this was a massively important declaration made by a woman who claims she was sexually assaulted by an influential man who could become even more influential (as I write this Kavanaugh is almost certainly going to become the next Supreme Court Judge of the USA).
+Even more significantly, Ford’s testimony aired on all the major news channels from CNN, BBC, Fox News, Al Jazeera, and I’m sure numerous other national stations.
+The point here is that in a patriarchial system, these two women were strong enough to challenge the men who control their dominance.
+They spoke their truth about being sexually assaulted by influential men who could become even more prominent (as I write this Kavanaugh is almost certainly going to become the next Supreme Court Judge of the USA).